-Microsoft Paint unquestionably is one of the easiest and popular applications that comes preloaded in a Windows operating system.
+Microsoft Paint unquestionably is one of the easiest and most popular applications preloaded in a Windows operating system.
 One of the most interesting and lesser-known features of this tool is the Transparent Selection in MS Paint.

 What is Transparent Selection in MS Paint?

-The features on MS Paint are quite limited, hence there is no option to save the images with transparent background in MS Paint; basically while saving an image, the altered transparent background turns white.
+The features of MS Paint are quite limited; hence there is no option to save the images with transparent background in MS Paint; basically, while saving an image, the altered transparent background turns white.

 Microsoft Paint can filter out the background color of any image containing a background with a solid color.
-Once filtered the image should be instantly pasted onto the other picture.
-We will explain how to separate an image from its background in MS Paint on Windows 10, follow these steps:
+Once filtered, the image should be instantly pasted onto the other picture.
+We will explain how to separate an image from its background in MS Paint on Windows 11/10; follow these steps:

 Here you will have to select the background color for the image i.e. Color 2 here.
 For e.g. if your background color is white, you will need to set ‘color 2’ to a similar shade of white here.

-5] Further you will need to separate the image from its background color.
-So, hit on the ‘Select Menu’ on the toolbar appearing to the top-left corner.
+Further, you will need to separate the image from its background color.
+So, hit on the ‘Select Menu’ on the toolbar appearing in the top-left corner.
 This will open a drop-down menu as shown below.

-7] Now, depending on the area you want to select choose ‘Rectangular selection’ or ‘Free-form selection’ from the same ‘Select Menu’ under ‘Selection Shapes’.
-Both these tools can be used when transparent selection mode is active.
+Now, depending on the area you want to select, choose ‘Rectangular selection’ or ‘Free-form selection’ from the same ‘Select Menu’ under ‘Selection Shapes’.
+Both these tools can be used when the transparent selection mode is active.

-8] Select the image you want to cut out from the background.
-Hold down the left mouse button, and slowly trace around the image.
-A black outline will appear while tracing, but once you release the mouse button the outline disappears.
+Select the image you want to cut out from the background.
+Hold down the left mouse button and slowly trace around the image.
+A black outline will appear while tracing, but once you release the mouse button, the outline disappears.

-10] On the right-click menu hit ‘Cut’ or ‘Copy’.
+On the right-click menu, hit ‘Cut’ or ‘Copy’.
 This is going to copy your selection to the clipboard.